kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 This is enforced via test-infra automation, as a means of "new release coming in a few weeks - we're only merging critical PRs in".

 As explained in sections [Code Freeze Preparation](#code-freeze-preparation) and [Filtering](#filtering), it becomes incrementally more difficult to merge new stuff as time progresses, and this should be incrementally enforced.
-As such, in the days around the start of Code Freeze, owners of issues and PRs not marked as critical-urgent should be poked again, reminding them that Code Freeze starts/started at DD/MM, which means any issues not marked `priority/critical-urgent` _could_ be moved to the subsequent release.
+As such, in the days around the start of Code Freeze, owners of issues and PRs not marked as critical-urgent should be poked again, reminding them that Code Freeze starts/started at DD/MM, which means any issues not marked `priority/critical-urgent` _might_ be moved to the subsequent release.

 The criteria for moving issues is a mix of: